uprootx/christophergoulet.com/posts/lift-off.md

 ## Re-launching... everything

-It's a whole new start
+It's a whole new start.
+Finally getting my online life situated and streamlined.
+I've been busy filling out the content on this site, but stay tuned for more blogging.